SAP-samples/teched2023-AD162/exercises/ex3/README.md

 8. You will bind `Status` and `DeviceID` OData properties to respective UI Controls.
     - Select the `Status` property and click the **link icon** to open the Object Browser.
-    - In the Object Browser, change the dropdown  to `Controls & ClientData`, and select the  **Current Page** radio button.
+    - In the Object Browser, change the dropdown  to `Control & ClientData`, and select the  **Current Page** radio button.
     - In the search box, start typing `status`.
 The list will filter to display the matching values.
 Double-click the **SelectedValue (Value)** entry under the `FCStatus` field and click **OK** to set binding.

     ![MDK](images/3.3.8.gif)